 Her online chemistry with Tragedy King Dilip Kumar created history in bollywood.
 Most of their films including Devdas, Naya Daur, Madhumati, Paigham, Ganga Jumna, Leader, Sunghursh ended up being blockbusters.
 Besides dancing, she was sublime in the role of a tawaif in Bimal Roy’s film Devdas, in the role of village girl in Bimal Roy’s Madhumati.

 Vaijayantimala used to do a lot of homework also in respect of her role.
 When she was awarded best supporting actress award in filmfare for her performance in the film Devdas, she did not receive the award.
 She said after reading the literature of Sarat Chandra Chatterjee, she found that Chandramukhi, the character she played, was equally a heroine as Parvati.
-Probably Madhumati marks the best performance of Vaijayantimala in her entire career.
+Probably Madhumati, released in 1958, marks the best performance of Vaijayantimala in her entire career.
 Her innocence reflected in her acting and she made the audience spellbound with the lips given in songs composed by Salil Choudhury including “aa ja re pardesi”, “ghari ghari mera dil dharke”, “daiya re daiya re”, etc. She received the filmfare award for the best actress for the brilliant performance in the film.

 On one hand she was brilliant opposite Dilip Kumar, on the other hand she created sensation with Raj Kapoor as well.
 Their film Nazrana did mediocre business.
-But Sangam was probably one of the biggest hits of Raj Kapoor in his entire life.
+But Sangam, released in 1964, was probably one of the biggest hits of Raj Kapoor in his entire life.
 Vaijayantimala’s stylish performance opposite both Raj Kapoor and Rajender Kumar created a benchmark which could hardly be reached.
 Sangam still remains one of the most landmark films based on triangular love story shot at exotic locations in London, Paris, and other European countries.
 Shankar Jaikishan was matchless in Sangam.
-The acting performance was excellent and she received the filmfare award for the best actress once again.
+The acting performance of Vaijayantimala was excellent and she received the filmfare award for the best actress once again.
 The last scene where Vaijayatimala questioned both Raj Kapoor and Rajender Kumar about deciding about her life, had become a trend-setter.
 She justified the fact that she had affair with Rajender Kumar, but from the time she married Raj Kapoor, she fulfilled all the responsibilities of a hindu wife.
 She had been followed by numerous actresses of the following period in similar roles.

 In the 60s, Vaijayantimala was matchless.
 Her name was enough to make any film hit.
-The list of her films include Nagin opposite Pradeep Kumar, Suraj opposite Rajender Kumar, Amrapali opposite Sunil Dutt, Prince opposite Shammi Kapoor, Choti Si Mulakat opposite Uttam Kumar, Jewel Thief opposite Dev Anand, Pyar Hi Pyar opposite Dharmender, to name a few.
+The list of her hit films include Nagin opposite Pradeep Kumar, Suraj opposite Rajender Kumar, Amrapali opposite Sunil Dutt, Prince opposite Shammi Kapoor, Choti Si Mulakat opposite Uttam Kumar, Jewel Thief opposite Dev Anand, Pyar Hi Pyar opposite Dharmender, to name a few.
 In fact her combination with Rajender Kumar and Shankar Jaikishan created sensation in the 60s.
 All their films ended up being silver jubilees including Aas Ka Panchi, Suraj, Sangam, Zindagi, etc. Her lips in landmark songs like “kaise samjhayun bai na samajh ho”, “itna hai tujhse pyar mujhe meri raazdaar”, “o mere sanam”, “titli uri” had become immortal over a period of time.
 Besides her standard of classical dancing in films like Katputli or Amrapali had created interest among viewers to appreciate aesthetic dance numbers which became an art in due period of time.